Darius and Girėnas Stadium: Other events (since 2022)

-From June 14 to July 14, 2024, UEFA Euro 2024 matches were broadcast on a big screen at the stadium and on the stadium's tennis courts.
+From 14 June to 14 July 2024, UEFA Euro 2024 matches were broadcast on a big screen at the stadium and on the stadium's tennis courts.

-From November 22, 2024 to February 17, 2025, a winter camp was held at the stadium, during which a skating rink was installed at the stadium.
+From 22 November 2024 to 17 February 2025, a winter camp was held at the stadium, during which a skating rink was installed at the stadium.

+On June 29, 2026, a stadium hosted the annual summer humor project, event series, and travel show "Komandiruotė 6: Pilnai stovintis" (The Business Trip), created and headlined by comedians Mantas Bartuševičius, Mantas Grimalis, and Airidas Jankus.
+The special guest of the event was event host and journalist Karolis Tiškevičius.
+According to unofficial data, the event was attended by approximately 2,000 spectators.

+On July 17-19, 2026, the Lithuanian Functional Fitness Championship 2026 was held at the Darius and Girėnas Stadium and Kaunas Sports Hall.
+The championship brought together athletes of various ages and abilities from Lithuania and all over Europe.

 Home Teams

 FK Kauno Žalgiris and the Lithuania national football team team play their home matches at the stadium.

 Partnerships & Tenants

-On May 17, 2024, Žalgiris Shop opened its doors at the stadium.
+On 17 May 2024, Žalgiris Shop opened its doors at the stadium.

 In June 2024, the stadium signed a cooperation agreement with Carlsberg Group, under which part of the VIP Lounge area and the nearby tennis courts were named after the sponsor.

 In August 2024, the HOLOS wellness studio opened its doors at the stadium.

 In November 2024, the Fitnie Academy by Galinta sports club opened its doors at the stadium.

 In April 2025, the stadium signed an agreement with Cupra, under which part of the stadium's VIP Lounge area was named after the sponsor.

 In August 2025, the stadium signed an agreement with Birštono mineraliniai vandenys, under which part of the stadium's VIP Lounge area was named after the product AKVILĖ.

+In April 2026, the Darius and Girėnas Stadium launched a partnership with the international HR management partner ICM Group.
+A selection of sectors have been named after the company, clearly showcasing its brand identity.

+In 2026, the Darius and Girėnas Stadium launched a partnership with financial technology provider payabl., under which part of the stadium's VIP Lounge area was named after the sponsor.